KarthikBhaskaran22/KarthikBhaskaran22/README.md

 <br>

--I like to explore new technologies
+- I like to explore new technologies
 - Completed my Diploma and B-Tech in Electrnics and communication engineering.
 - Currently learning Embedded programming.